Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Mission Circle.md

 ### Where / When
 - Quarterly remote meetings
-- Annual General Meeting hosted by the Regen Foundation
+- Annual General Meeting for the consortium hosted by the Regen Foundation
+- Special meetings called by any member

 ### Who